CraftAcademy/atm_challenge_2021/README.md

    @name="Bob">,
  @pin_code=9093>
 ```
-Luckily for Bob, the Craft Academy Bank gives all new customers $1000 when they open an account.
+In an even greater stroke of luck for Bob, the Craft Academy Bank gives all new customers $1000 when they open an account.
 But Bob is not satisfied yet.
 Bob needs to carry some cash.
 What's a Bob to do?
 He needs an ATM to withdraw it.
 To withdraw money from his account, he needs an ATM.
-The `.withdraw` method in the `Account` class requires an ATM to be specified as part of the arguments as follows:
+The `.withdraw` method requires an ATM to be specified as part of the arguments as follows:
 ```ruby
 > bob.withdraw(amount: 75, pin_code: 9093, account: bob.account)
 /Users/max/craftAcademy/atm_challenge_2021/lib/person.rb:55:in `missing_atm': An ATM is required (ArgumentError)